Rozumice: Village history

-The significant step in the village history was in 1526 when, according to oral history, the village became Protestant, encouraged by connections with the austere founding monastery.
 In 1523 the principality of Jägerndorf, under the House of Hohenzollern, which includes the village, was bought by George, Margrave of Brandenburg-Ansbach, also a zealous Lutheran.
 From 1557 onwards the community bought the title deeds for their houses, the land they farmed and finally freed themselves from serfdom and most tithes.
 A new replacement church was built.
 With the ascension of Ferdinand II, Holy Roman Emperor in 1617 and the resurgence of the Roman Catholic faith in the region, the village soon became embroiled in a long period of war, which was to rage with bitter disputes and retributions for 30 years.
 Being near an important old trade route and several state boundaries there were frequent wars in the area and as the many battle fortunes in the area waxed and waned, the villagers were forced to pay taxes to fund the war, billet the occupying or passing army and provide men to fight to which ever side was then in ascendancy at the time.
 This state of affairs went on right up to World War I. The Protestant church was locked in 1628.
 In the Leobschütz area during the succeeding period, only two villages, Rösnitz and Steuberwitz, were not converted back to Catholicism, at some considerable personal cost.
 The villagers were subjected to extreme pressures over a long period to convert back, but managed to withstand and remain Protestant.
-In 1671 the Catholic Church appointed a Jesuit missionary.
-The community still held out, holding their secret services in the woodland. with the church remaining locked to them.
-At the end of the Silesian Wars the village came under the rule of Prussia.
-In a document signed and sealed by Frederick II of Prussia the villagers’ freedoms were confirmed in 1743 and permission granted for a chapel.
-The chapel was built in 1747.